isomorfeus/isomorfeus-react/ruby/docs/lifecycle_callbacks.md

 ### Lifecycle Callbacks

 All lifecycle callbacks that are available in the matching React version are available as DSL.
 Callback names are underscored.
-Callback names prefixed with UNSAFE_ in React are prefixed with unsafe_ in ruby.

 Example:
 ```ruby
 class MyComponent < React::Component::Base